 Your 12-month Event Management Diploma and a great job starts here

-Study event management in Sydney, the sporting and entertainment hub of the country!
+Study event management in Sydney or Melbourne, the sporting and entertainment hubs of the country!
 The larger-than-life world of event management has thousands of different jobs available.
 All the skills you need to succeed can be yours by enrolling in an event management course at Macleay College.

 Career paths include:

 - Events Manager